 Why?
 Recruiting a new employee is expensive.
 I am not talking just about recruitment fees; there are hidden (and not so hidden costs) that the employer faces when they decide to employ you.

 There are IT costs, salary costs, insurance costs, tax implications, stationery, hardware...the list goes on.
 And one of the biggest investments they will make is in your training.
 The cost of a handover to a new employee is not insignificant.
 To make this all worthwhile, the employer expects to get a return on investment – and that means they expect you to be at work and working, especially through those first few months when productivity may not be fantastic and you are still learning the ropes.

 If you take a three week holiday during this time, you are effectively undermining your worth to the organisation.
-Not only have they spent a lot of money in employing you, but they now have additional costs covering your employment while you are on holiday.
+Not only have they spent a lot of money on employing you, but they now have additional costs covering your employment while you are on holiday.

-Often, if the employer knows up front that there is a holiday booked, and if they still think you are the best candidate for the role, they will make allowances for the holiday and there is no effect on your job offer.
+Often, if the employer knows upfront that there is a holiday booked, and if they still think you are the best candidate for the role, they will make allowances for the holiday and there is no effect on your job offer.
 BUT if you spring it on them (and your recruiter) at the very last minute, you face an almost guaranteed backlash from the employer.
-Nobody likes a nasty, last minute surprise.
+Nobody likes a nasty, last-minute surprise.
 Your holiday could just be the equivalent of them opening the front door and finding a burning paper bag of dog excrement on the welcome mat.
 Think I am exaggerating?
-I bring you these real life examples that have happened in the past few weeks:
+I bring you these real-life examples that have happened in the past few weeks:

 Case 1 – the case of the long term temporary contract gone down the gurgler

 A candidate was offered a nine-month contract role only to tell the consultant at offer stage that they had a four-week holiday booked during that time.
 The contract offer is withdrawn by the client.